Garett Jones - Immigration, National IQ, & Less Democracy

 [00:56:19] Is Ethnic Conflict a Short Run Problem?

-[00:56:33] Garett Jones: and, and you’re right like that, uh, the, uh, anti-German ethnic sentiment in the US totally gone, right?
+[00:56:33] Garett Jones: Yeah, you’re right.
+And the anti-German ethnic sentiment in the US is totally gone, right?

 [00:56:46] Garett Jones: Yeah, that's a good point.
 The problem is that ethnic conflict has been a hardy perennial.
 It's not the only conflict that people can ever have.
-I don't know to what extent, uh, they'll, these things will fade away.
-As I emphasize in the culture transplant, the ethnic diversity channel is actually the least important of any of the channels I discuss.
-Um, and so I'm open to this thought that what you're saying will actually happen and maybe we'll just find something else to get mad at each other about like, um, uh, social media tribes or religious groups.
+I don't know to what extent these things will fade away.
+As I emphasize in the Culture Transplant, the ethnic diversity channel is actually the least important of any of the channels I discuss.
+So I'm open to this thought that what you're saying will actually happen and maybe we'll just find something else to get mad at each other about like social media tribes or religious groups.
 I mean, it hasn't happened yet in all the documented human history we have.
 People seem to find some ethnic balance for conflict.

-[00:58:22] Dwarkesh Patel: One of the interesting points you made in the chapter was that the, uh, benefits of diversity are greatest when search costs are lower and the cost of vetting are lower.
-What do, how, how do we make sure that that is true of non-lead professions?
+[00:58:22] Dwarkesh Patel: One of the interesting points you made in the chapter was that the benefits of diversity are greatest when search costs are lower and the cost of vetting are lower.
+How do we make sure that that is true of non-lead professions?
 So if you're looking for a plumber or if you're looking for a carpenter, how do we make sure that you can vet them easily?

 I'd say that not banning disclosure of data is the most important thing we can do.
 I haven't checked up on this in a long time, but apparently medical doctors often make it very risky to give bad reviews.
-Sometimes you get lost, you get a lawsuit or something.
-Mm-hmm. .
+Sometimes you get a lawsuit or something.
 So making that a lot harder is worth it.
-You know, we know that some negative reviews are gonna be malicious and inaccurate, but the benefits of information flow seem really high. .
+We know that some negative reviews are gonna be malicious and inaccurate, but the benefits of information flow seem really high.

 [00:59:38] Bond Holder Democracy